-You will be given handouts for each unit.
-To keep your handouts and assignments, you will need a three-ring binder.
+You will NOT need to buy a textbook for this course; you'll be given handouts for each unit.
+To keep your handouts and assignments, you'll need a three-ring binder.

 Required:

 For your hand-written assignments, you'll need